This page will document applications of the Lambert W function that are too short to comprise individual presentations on this website.

 Other bases in the defining equation are handled rather easily:

-A double exponentiated variable can be solved with an intermediate exponential :
+A doubly exponentiated variable can be solved with an intermediate exponential :

 A linear combination of a variable and its exponential can handled with an intermediate linear variable